 What Employee Engagement is Not

-If you search for “employee engagement definition,” you’ll come up with a seemingly unending list of definitions from consultants to multinational corporate conglomerates—and everyone in between.
-Here’s a selection of some of the best (or most curious) employee engagement definitions we’ve seen:
+If you google “employee engagement definition,” you’ll find a seemingly unending list of definitions from consultants to multinational corporate conglomerates—and everyone in between.
+Here’s a selection of some of the best employee engagement definitions we’ve seen.

 1. “The emotional commitment the employee has to the organization and its goals.”
 Kevin Kruse, Forbes Contributor and NY Times Best Selling Author